Minimum Wage Essay

 Effect on Small Business Employment

-Small businesses will greatly be affected if the minimum wage is raised because the bigger percentage of their profit would be directed to pay for the high employee’s salaries.
+Small businesses will greatly be affected if the minimum wage is raised because a bigger percentage of their profit would be directed to pay for the high employee salaries.
 This would include the single largest expenditure for the businesses.
 However, it is controllable.
-If the government implement an increase in wage rate, the small businesses will reduce the number of employees or higher fewer employees to fully comply with the changes as well as maintaining their profit margin.
-Thus, increasing minimum wage has a direct impact on the rate of unemployment.
+If the government implement an increase in wage rate, small businesses will reduce the number of employees or higher fewer employees to fully comply with the changes as well as maintain their profit margin.
+Thus, increasing the minimum wage has a direct impact on the rate of unemployment.

-Increasing the minimum wage could add more pressure on the low-wage jobs which have a slightly higher rate compared to the existing one.
-This would also put more pressure on the compensation structure for the small businesses.
+Increasing the minimum wage could add more pressure on low-wage jobs, which have slightly higher rates than the existing ones.
+This would also put more pressure on the compensation structure for small businesses.
 It is important to note that any government’s mandate to increase the cost of doing business could bring about various consequences, where most of them would be negative.
 First, the prices of various commodities would rise since businesses would try to maintain their profit margin.
-Also, there would cause a huge loss of job opportunities if the businesses are forced to minimize their expenses to protect their profitability.
+Also, there would be a huge loss of job opportunities if the businesses were forced to minimize their expenses to protect their profitability.
 It would also lead to automation.

 Poverty